milanneupanee/globalping/README.md

 ##  Credits

-Made with ï¸ by [jsDelivr](https://www.jsdelivr.com) and the open source community.
+Made by [jsDelivr](https://www.jsdelivr.com) and the open source community.